sandudorogan/scramblies/README.md

 npx cypress run --config video=false
 ```
-This compiles ClojureScript files with all optimizations, then tests all its functionality.
+This compiles ClojureScript files with all optimizations, then runs the tests.
 You can find the frontend test in `cypress/integration/landing/scramble.cljs`

 ## License